pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task-help >}}

 **Important:** You do **not** want another `while True` loop.
-The new code can go “inside” the `while True` loop you already have.
+The new code can go “inside” the same `while True` loop you already have.

 {{< learner-task-help >}}